Amen Jalal

 (with Muhammad Haseeb and Kate Vyborny)

-Analysis ongoing; supported by the World Bank’s ID4D and the Gates Foundation
+Supported by the World Bank’s ID4D and the Gates Foundation

 Policy brief